How To Get A Renovation Mortgage

 1. Take out a personal loan

 You can approach your own bank (or any lender) for a personal loan.
 This would be “unsecured” lending - that is, it’s not tied to the value of an asset.
-That’s less risky for you, but may make the rates more expensive than for a secured loan.
+That’s less risky for you but personal loans can be expensive.

 Applications can usually be done online, and same-day approvals may be possible.